apache/zeppelin/docs/usage/interpreter/overview.md

 In this scenario, user need to put `ConfInterpreter` as the first paragraph as the below example.
 Otherwise the customized setting can not be applied (Actually it would report ERROR)
 <img src="{{BASE_PATH}}/assets/themes/zeppelin/img/screenshots/conf_interpreter.png" width="500px">

+## Interpreter Process Recovery

+Before 0.8.0, shutting down Zeppelin also mean to shutdown all the running interpreter processes.
+Usually admin will shutdown Zeppelin server for maintenance or upgrade, but don't want to shut down the running interpreter processes.
+In such cases, interpreter process recovery is necessary.
+Starting from 0.8.0, user can enable interpreter process recovering via setting `zeppelin.recovery.storage.class` as
+`org.apache.zeppelin.interpreter.recovery.FileSystemRecoveryStorage` or other implementations if available in future, by default it is `org.apache.zeppelin.interpreter.recovery.NullRecoveryStorage` which means recovery is not enabled.
+Enable recover means shutting down Zeppelin would not terminating interpreter process, and when Zeppelin is restarted, it would try to reconnect to the existing running interpreter processes.
+If you want to kill all the interpreter processes after terminating Zeppelin even when recovery is enabled, you can run `bin/stop-interpreter.sh`